 The user interface of Dundas BI was designed to be touch friendly so you can even design dashboards, reports and perform data analysis directly on a tablet without having to reconnect to your desktop.

 Dundas BI offers pinch to zoom as well double tap to zoom capabilities allowing users to focus on the different visualizations.
-Within a specific visualizations such as a bar chart, Dundas BI offers the ability to select data points and zoom in to that selection or out of the selection to see all points again.
+Within a specific visualization such as a bar chart, Dundas BI offers the ability to select data points and zoom in to that selection or out of the selection to see all points again.
 In addition, it supports tap actions to drill down/up into the different hierarchy levels of the displayed data points or apply any other data interaction.
 Tap and hold can also be used to expose additional information such as custom tooltips.

 Aside from the touch gestures, there are also built in capabilities that support automatic resize based on the available screen size.